-- Liability—The amount of liability coverage that you need is usually pretty similar to your car insurance policy.
-Liability protects you if you cause a crash that damages someone’s property or injures another person.
+Protects you if you cause a crash that damages someone’s property or injures another person;

-- Collision—Just like on your auto insurance policy, collision helps cover the cost of repairs if you run into something like a fence or a building.
+Collision helps cover the cost of repairs if you run into something like a fence or a building;

-- Comprehensive—Helps cover your costs if an animal, falling object or natural disaster damages your RV.
-Comprehensive also covers vandalism and theft.
+Helps cover your costs if an animal, falling object, or natural disaster damages your RV.
+Comprehensive also covers vandalism and theft;

-- Medical payments—If you’re in an accident with your RV, and you or your passengers are seriously injured, medical payments protection can help cover the cost of treatment, even if the accident was your fault.
+If you’re in an accident with your RV, and you or your passengers are seriously injured, medical payments protection can help cover the cost of treatment, even if the accident was your fault;

-- Personal property—This is great coverage to have if your RV is fully decked out with all the comforts of home like an entertainment system, or top-of-the-line appliances and furniture.
-Personal property coverage also takes care of RV accessories like camping supplies, barbeques and sporting gear.
-All of your personal effects will be protected with this add-on coverage.
+This is great coverage to have if your RV is fully decked out with all the comforts of home like an entertainment system, or top-of-the-line appliances and furniture.
+Personal property coverage also takes care of RV accessories like camping supplies, barbecues, and sporting gear.